Azure-Samples/dotnet-aspire-connect-messaging/README.md

     The command creates a Service Bus in Azure for you to use.
 Click on the link in the console output to view the resource group in Azure.

+1. When the provisioning finishes, copy the `Service Bus Namespace` value from the output window.

+1. Open the `AspireMessaging.sln` file in the `src` directory using Visual Studio.

-3. When the command finishes, relevant configuration values are displayed in the output.
-Copy the Azure Service Bus namespace value and use it to update the placeholder values the _Program.cs_files of the **.WorkerService** and **.ApiService** projects.
+1. Paste the `Service Bus Namespace` value into the `your-service-bus` placeholder in the  `appsettings.json` files of the **.WorkerService** and **.ApiService** projects.

+1. Press the run button at the top of Visual Studio to launch the app.

 ### Clean up resources